qgis/QGIS-Enhancement-Proposals/qep-426-demote_dbmanager.md

 1. Sponsorship: Organizations and users who depend on specific missing features are heavily encouraged to sponsor core developers to port those capabilities directly into the Browser Panel.
-2. Community Maintenance: Because the DB Manager will remain available as a standalone plugin, a motivated community member or organization can step up to maintain and extend it outside of the core QGIS release cycle.
+2. External Maintenance: Because the DB Manager will remain available as a standalone plugin, a motivated community member or organization can step up to maintain and extend it outside of the core QGIS release cycle.

 ## Proposed Implementation Plan